kdheepak/tabline.nvim/README.md

 ```

 Currently, this works best when the buffers and tabs are in section a and section z.
 Support for other sections will be added in the future.

-## Usage

-`TablineBufferNext`

-> Move to next buffer in the tabline.

-`TablineBufferPrevious`

-> Move to previous buffer in the tabline.

-`TablineTabNew <filename1.ext> <filename2.ext>`

-> Open a new tab with these files.

-`TablineToggleShowAllBuffers`

-> Toggles whether to show all buffers that are open versus only buffers that are currently visible or bound.

-`TablineBuffersBind <filename1.ext> <filename2.ext>`

-> Bind the current tab's buffers to these files.

-`TablineBuffersClearBind`

-> Clear the binding of current tab's buffers.

-`TablineTabRename <name>`

-> Rename current tab's name.